-17 It is easy to change the timing of keyframes: In the Timeline panel, drag the diamond keyframes to the left or right to make them occur earlier or later in time.
-RAM Preview to see the new timing, then return it to 01:10.
+17 It is easy to change the timing of keyframes: In the Timeline panel, drag the second diamond keyframe to the left or right to make it occur earlier or later in time.
+RAM Preview to see the new timing, then return the keyframe to 01:10.